James Mitchell

 • Bladder sensitivity changes (urgency and frequency signaling)

-Which leads to a critical distinction: external warmth ≠ internal hormonal modulation, and topical application ≠ structural prostate change.
-That doesn’t mean castor oil has “zero properties.”
+Which leads to a critical distinction: external warmth does not equal internal hormonal modulation, and topical application does not equal structural prostate change.
+That doesn't mean castor oil has "zero properties."
 It means we have to separate comfort effects from claims about reducing prostate enlargement.

 What Are Castor Oil Packs Supposed to Do?